jidongbsu/cs452-web-server/README.md

 You also need to modify the main() function.

 To facilitate your implementation of the producer/consumer functions, a doubly linked list library is provided.
 As shown in the starter code, *./list/lib/libmylib.a* is the provided library.
 It is pre-compiled, meaning that you can use the library but you have no access to its source code.
 Coming with the library are two of its header files: List.h and Node.h, both are located in the list/include subfolder.
+In this assignment, you are asked to create a linked list using API functions provided by this library.
+When the web server is running, producers add nodes to this linked list, whereas consumers remove nodes from this linked list.

 This library does not support multiple threads, thus when a program with multiple threads attempts to access this library - manipulating the doubly linked list, there will be race conditions and the results may not be deterministic, and that is why in this assignment we need to use locks so as to avoid race conditions.

+**Constraints**: your linked list should have no more than 5 nodes, in other words, the producer should stop producing (i.e., adding nodes to the linked list) if the number of nodes on the linked list is already 5.

 ## Data Structures Defined in the Doubly Linked List Library

-The original list library defines *struct node* in *list/include/Node.h*:
+The provided linked list library defines *struct node* in *list/include/Node.h*:

 ```c
 typedef struct node * NodePtr;